-the representation options '-r quadrature' for quadrature representation and '-r tensor' for tensor contraction representation, both of which are summarised in this section.
-FFC generates not only the code for computing the element matrix $A{i_1i_2}^K$, but also a degree-of-freedom mapping for use in assembly, as well as a number of utility functions, such as code for evaluating finite element functions at arbitrary points.
-The generated code conforms to the UFC specification, and can be used to assemble global matrices and vectors by an assembler which supports the UFC specification, such as the FEniCS component DOLFIN, which is a problem solving environment responsible for assembling the global system and solving the arising linear system of equations.
+The task of the form compiler is to take an input which resembles the notation of equation (3) and generate low-level code.
+The FFC input for this problem is shown in Figure 1 for continuous piecewise cubic functions on tetrahedra as a basis for all functions in the form.
+Computer code is generated from the input shown in Figure 1 by simply running the compiler FFC on the input code.
+Options can be provided which affect aspects of the generated code.
+Relevant to the topic of this work are the representation options '-r quadrature' for quadrature representation and '-r tensor' for tensor contraction representation, both of which are summarised in this section.
+FFC generates not only the code for computing the element matrix $A{i_1i_2}^K$ , but also a degree-of-freedom mapping for use in assembly, as well as a number of utility functions, such as code for evaluating finite element functions at arbitrary points.
+The code generated by FFC conforms to the UFC specification, and can be used to assemble global matrices and vectors by an assembler which supports the UFC specification, such as the FEniCS component DOLFIN, which is a problem solving environment responsible for assembling the global system and solving the arising linear system of equations.

 FFC implements support for basic differential and algebraic operators.
-The operators which are used in the examples in this work are: the gradient, grad(v); the divergence, div(v); and inner products dot(v, w).
+The operators which are used in the examples in this work are: the gradient, grad(v); the divergence, div(v); multiplication mult(w, v); and inner products dot(v, u).
 Different types of integrals are also available.
-Presented examples will use integration over a cell, dx, and integration over interior facets, dS.
+Presented examples will use integration over a cell, \dx, and integration over interior facets, \dS.
 The latter will be used in a discontinuous Galerkin example.
 Related to discontinuous Galerkin methods, the compiler offers the possibility of restricting functions evaluated on facets to either the plus side or the minus side of a given facet, which is expressed as v('+') and v('-'), respectively.
 Also relevant to discontinuous Galerkin methods are operators for the jump, jump(v), and the average, avg(v), of a function on a cell facet.
-Mixed elements with arbitrary combinations of functions and function spaces are also supported.
+Mixed elements with arbitrary combinations of functions and function spaces are supported (see Logg and Wells [2009] for some examples).
 FFC is built on top of Python, and therefore inherits Python syntax.
 This makes the addition of user-defined operators simple, and in combination with the language of FFC, makes it possible to define a wide range of variational forms simply and compactly.